 People try products for a few months before moving on elsewhere – that’s life in the digital economy, but re-engagement campaigns sent via email can be fantastic ways to tempt them back into your client’s world.

-Reduced subscription fees for re-activation, or some other form of incentive that is of low cost to your client but of high value to the user will work wonders, and the resulting campaign requires minimal effort on your part.
+Reduced subscription fees for re-activation, or some other form of incentive that is of low cost to your client but of high value to the user will work wonders.
+Moreover, the resulting campaign requires minimal effort on your part.

-There’s plenty of other ways to add value to your clients’ email campaigns, but few that are as simple and effective as those listed above.
-Try just one of our suggestions, and those stellar results will come far quicker than they would if you took on bigger projects that eat up time, resource and client patience.
+There’s plenty of other ways to add value to your clients’ email campaigns.
+However, there are few that are as simple and effective as those listed above.
+Try just one of our suggestions, and those stellar results will come far quicker.